jlbradley1844/jlbradley1844.github.io/_posts/2018-03-04-virtue-habits.md

 unscientific pop-psychology.
 Unfortunately, once one sets those aside, what is left is heavy, rigorous-sounding scientific books.
 While I may favor those, they usually don't have much in the way of concrete recommendations.
+We can still learn a lot from these, but it isn't enough to come up with a plan.

-But virtue has been concern at least since Aristotle wrote about it - certainly even longer.
-There is an enormous amount of advice in wisdom literature on the clutivation of virtue.
-And certain habits come up again and again as worth cultivation:
+But this isn't the only place to look.
+Virtue has been concern at least since Aristotle wrote about it - certainly even longer.
+There is an enormous amount of advice in wisdom literature on the cultivation of virtue.
+And certain habits come up again and again as worth
+cultivation:

 1. Contemplation and Thought
 2. Self-Examination and Reflection